HCIILAB/Scene-Text-Recognition/README.md

 <a id="21-comparison-of-methods"></a>
 ### 2.1 Comparison of methods

 It is notable that 1) "Reg" stands for regular scene text datasets.
 2) "Irreg" stands for irregular scene text datasets.
 3) "Seg" denotes the method based on segmentation.
-4) "Extra" means the method uses the extra datasets.
+4) "Extra" means the method uses the extra datasets in addition to Synth90k and SynthText.
 5) "CTC" represents the method applies the CTC-based algorithm to decode.
 6) "Attn" represents the method applies the attention mechanism to decode.

 You can also download the new [Excel](https://pan.baidu.com/s/1CvyMGm3a5KzPNOpK8Fs5gA) prepared by us.
 (Password: teqv)